graphene-blockchain/how.bitshares.works/docs/gph_holders/tokens/mpa.rst

 traded for on external exchanges) and triggers margin calls if necessary.

 But there is more!
-Everyone that holds your (MPA) coin in BitShares can convert the coin into the backing asset at a fair price.
+Everyone that holds your (MPA) coin in Graphene can convert the coin into the backing asset at a fair price.
 This procedure is called "settlement" and ensures that your MPA is always worth **at least** the *fair price*.